simontreanor/FunStripe/README.md

 Using Visual Studio Code, you simply select all the text in each document and hit ```Alt + Enter``` to send the code to F# Interactive.
 This will overwrite the contents of the target modules.

-The Stripe Open API specification is stored locally as ```/res/spec3.sdk.json```.
+The Stripe OpenAPI specification is stored locally as ```/res/spec3.sdk.json```.
 See the references below for the link to the latest online version.

 By replacing the local copy with the latest one from online, you can regenerate the source code and build it to get the latest changes.